canalplus/rx-player/doc/api/Track_Selection/getAudioTrack.md

     Note that because elements of the `representations` array only contains playable Representation, this value here cannot be set to `false` when in this array.

+  - `contentProtections` (`Object|undefined`): Encryption information linked to this Representation.

+    If set to an Object, the Representation is known to be encrypted.
+If unset or set to `undefined` the Representation is either unencrypted or we don't know if it is.

+    When set to an object, it may contain the following properties:

+    - `keyIds` (`Array.<Uint8Array>|undefined`): Known key ids linked to that Representation.

 `undefined` if no audio content has been loaded yet or if its information is unknown.

 You can also get the information on the chosen audio track for another Period by calling